arpit6232/PES-Assignment-1/README.md

 6) char *hexdump(char *str, size_t size, const void*loc, size_t nbytes)
  - Returns a string representing a “dump” of the nbytesof memorystarting at loc.Bytes areprinted up to 16 bytes per line, separated by newlines

+## Assignment Comments
+This assignment demonstrates C Programming from scratch for data representation conversion and basic bit manipulation, it also demonstrates a code for reading a hexdump from a address specified.

+## Execution